Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 There are many reasons to approve a new pediatric protein-based COVID vaccine…

-However… it’s actually a bit simpler than a complicated approval.
+However… It’s actually a bit simpler than a complicated approval.

 It’s not even approval of a new vaccine; it’s simply expanding access.